zhanglei923/FancyMap/README.md

 =======

 ### put()
-You can put ANY type of value into this map, even a 'null' or an 'undefined' is acceptable:
+Put ANY type of content into this map, even a 'null' or an 'undefined' is acceptable:

         var map = new FancyMap();